k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/02_Fabric_7.x.x_Setup.md

 For a proper operation, Fabric relies on a few system settings and 3rd party solutions.

 Cassandra or equivilant, is needed for all installation types, and Kafaka is required only for multi-nodes Fabric environment.
-Follow the below steps, depending on your planned environment:
+Follow the below steps, depending on the environment that you plan to use:

 1. Click [here](01_Fabric_7.xx_Installation_intro.md) to get the full list of activities to be performed prior to the installation of the Fabric Environment.
 Note that this is mandatory and should be performed on each server in the environment.
 2. Click [here](Cassandra_Setup.md) for instructions on how to install a Cassandra instance or a cluster with our supplied package.